Handsworth, West Midlands: History

-Handsworth parish was transferred from Staffordshire to Warwickshire, and became part of Birmingham, in 1911.
-The redbrick building with the clocktower in the photograph was originally the offices of the district council on Soho Road.
+In 1894 Handsworth became an urban district, on 9 November 1911 the urban district was abolished and merged with the County Borough of Birmingham and Handsworth parish was transferred from Staffordshire to Warwickshire.
+In 1921 the civil parish had a population of 75,145.
+On 1 October 1930 the parish was abolished and merged with Birmingham.

 Birmingham historian Dr. Carl Chinn noted that during the Second World War the boundary between Handsworth and the outlying suburb of Handsworth Wood marked the line between being safe and unsafe from bombing, with Handsworth Wood being an official evacuation zone, despite being at least ten miles away from any countryside that might now qualify as "green belt" land, and being on the periphery of many "high risk" areas.
 During the Second World War, West Indians had arrived as part of the colonial war effort, where they worked in Birmingham munitions factories.
 In the post-war period, a rebuilding programme required much unskilled labour and Birmingham's industrial base expanded, significantly increasing the demand for both skilled and unskilled workers.
 During this time, there was direct recruitment for workers from the Caribbean and the area became a centre for Birmingham's Afro-Caribbean community.

 A tram depot was erected near Birmingham Road, next to the border with West Bromwich, during the 1880s, and remained in use until the tram service ended in 1939.
 Although it has since been demolished, a replica of the depot was created later in the 20th century at the Black Country Living Museum in Dudley.

-The West Indian population in Birmingham numbered over 17,000 by the 1961 census count.
-In addition, during this time, Indians, particularly Sikhs from the Punjab arrived in Birmingham, many of them working in the foundries and on the production lines in motor vehicle manufacturing, mostly at the Longbridge plant some 10 miles away.